Estimating flow fields with Reduced Order Models

 \section{Model system}

+We perform a flow simulation of a realistic representation of the impeller-volute interaction and the corresponding flow structures of a radial pump with a low specific speed ($n_s = 12\frac{1}{\text{min}}$).
+The incompressible Navier-Stokes equations read

+where $u$ is the velocity, $p$ is the pressure and $\nu$ is the kinematic viscosity.
+After Reynolds-averaging and employing an eddy-viscosity turbulence model, we obtain the Reynolds-averaged Navier-Stokes equations

+In~\eqref{eq:NSERANS}, $\hat{u}$ and $\hat{p}$ denote Reynolds-averages, and $\nu_t$ is the eddy viscosity.
+We use~\eqref{eq:NSERANS} for the actual flow simulation.
+In contrast, \eqref{eq:NSE} are used in the model reduction (specifically, in the Galerkin projections in Sections~\ref{sec:Galerkin_Projection} and~\ref{subsec:PressureROMbasedOnPressureAndVelocityModes}).
+Using~\eqref{eq:NSE} instead of~\eqref{eq:NSERANS} results in a reduced order model that, while being simpler, reproduces the original simulation results well and with a controllable error (see Section~\ref{sec:results}).

+We do not distinguish $\hat{u}$ and $\hat{p}$ from $u$ and $p$ in the remainder of the text.
+All simulation data is obtained with~\eqref{eq:NSERANS}, while all analytical calculation such as the Galerkin projections are carried out with~\eqref{eq:NSE}.

-We investigate a realistic representation of the impeller-volute interaction and the corresponding flow structures of a radial pump with a low specific speed ($n_s = 12\frac{1}{\text{min}}$).
-The computational domain consists of an impeller with seven blades, a spiral volute, side chambers, and the suction and pressure pipe (see Figure \ref{fig:testcase2}).
-Body fitted, block-structured hexahedral grids with 1.8 million cells in total are used.
-The conventional form of the Reynolds-averaged Navier-Stokes equations \eqref{eq:NSE} is assumed in combination with the sliding grid approach for this simulation, which reads
+In the flow simulations, the computational domain consists of an impeller with seven blades, a spiral volute, side chambers, and the suction and pressure pipe (see Figure \ref{fig:testcase}).
+Body fitted, block-structured hexahedral grids with 1.8 million cells are used.